frappe/frappe_io/frappe_io/www/docs/user/en/portal-pages.md

 <!-- base_template: frappe_io/www/frappe/frappe_base.html -->
 <!-- add-breadcrumbs -->
-# Portal and Webforms
+# Portal Pages

-Frappe Framework not only provides a rich admin interface via the [Desk](/docs/user/en/desk) which is an SPA but also static server rendered web pages and forms.
+Frappe Framework not only provides a rich admin interface via the [Desk](/docs/user/en/desk) which is an SPA but also static server rendered web pages.
 These pages are generally built for your website visitors.
 They can be public or can require login.

-## Portal Pages
+## Adding pages

 Every frappe app including frappe comes with a `www` folder which directly maps to website urls.
 Here is what the directory structure looks like: